How to Fight Insomnia

 Get bedding tailored to your needs

-Bamboo bedding has long been touted as one of the coolest fabrics on the market.
+Bamboo viscose bedding has long been touted as one of the coolest fabrics on the market.
 In fact, it’s been proven to be cooler than cotton.
-How does bamboo stay cool?
+How does bamboo viscose stay cool?
 While you’re sleeping, it allows air to pass through the sheets to your body more easily.
 It also wicks away moisture, leaving you cool and dry throughout the night.
 No more night sweats!

-Overall, bamboo is our number one choice when it comes to sheets.
+Overall, bamboo viscose is our number one choice when it comes to sheets.
 They’ve proven time and time again to provide sleepers with the best sleep of their lives.
-Check out the Cosy House Bamboo Bed Sheets here!
+Check out the Cosy House Bed Sheets here!

 It’s important to keep in mind that no matter how challenging your insomnia may seem, there is always hope for recovery.
 In fact, 75% of those who develop insomnia recover and experience deep, restful sleep for years to come.* By utilizing our tips, you too can enjoy sleep and avoid insomnia!